bemooooooooo/game/README.md

 # game

-pip install pygame
-all of this files in one folder
+pip install pygame\nall of this files in one folder